Amargosa Valley, Nevada: Recreation

 Alien Cathouse is one of Nevada's legal brothels.
 It is located near the corner of U.S. 95 and SR 373.
 Longstreet Hotel, Casino, and RV Resort is a full-service hotel and casino with restaurants and a RV park.
 The hotel is located on SR 373, near the Nevada-California border.
 The hotel is popular with visitors to nearby Death Valley National Park.
 Big Dunes, popular for weekenders from all over Southern Nevada, is located on the north side of Amargosa Valley.
 Ash Meadows Wildlife Refuge is located in the southern end of Amargosa Valley.

+Attractions

+The Big Bovine of the Desert statue (2026).

+There are several attractions within the boundaries of Amargosa Valley.
+The Big Bovine of the Desert statue, a 12 ft-tall and 15 ft-wide dairy cow, stands on SR 373 near the Longstreet Hotel Casino & RV Resort.
+Across the street is the El Toro Statue, a large bull made of patchwork metal.